dynamsoft-docs/web-twain-docs/getstarted/helloworld.md

   ![Build-the-Hello-World-Scan-Page-3]({{site.assets}}imgs/Build-the-Hello-World-Scan-Page-3.png)

   > If you see a license notice, please make sure you have a valid license.
-Open `dynamsoft.webtwain.config.js` and validate that you have a valid key in `Dynamsoft.DWT.ProductKey`.
-If you are unsure if your key is valid, or if you need a key, please contact [Dynamsoft Support]({{site.about}}getsupport.html) for further details.
+Open `dynamsoft.webtwain.config.js` and ensure  that you have a licence defined at `Dynamsoft.DWT.ProductKey`.
+If you need further assistance, please contact [Dynamsoft Support]({{site.about}}getsupport.html).

 * Press the Scan button